skypjack/entt/docs/md/config.md

 ## ENTT_STANDARD_CPP

-After many adventures, `EnTT` finally works fine across boundaries.<br/>
+`EnTT` mixes non-standard language features with others that are perfectly compliant to offer some of its functionalities.<br/>
-To do this, the library mixes some non-standard language features with others that are perfectly compliant.<br/>
+This definition will prevent the library from using non-standard techniques, that is, functionalities that aren't fully compliant with the standard C++.<br/>
-This definition will prevent the library from using non-standard techniques, that is, functionalities that aren't fully compliant with the standard C++.
+While there are no known portability issues at the time of this writing, this should make the library fully portable anyway if needed.